androb/deliverables/interviewplaybook/templates/prompt_template.md

 {% for evaluation in competency.evaluation %}
 | {{ evaluation.Rating1 }} | {{ evaluation.Rating2 }} | {{ evaluation.Rating3 }} | {{ evaluation.Rating4 }} | {{ evaluation.Rating5 }} |
 {% endfor %}

 {% endfor %}

 ## Case Study / Role Play

 <!-- your_thinking -->

-{{ 3 paragraphs describing a case study for candidates to role play. }}
+{{ Three paragraphs describing a case study for candidates to role play and how to evaluate them. }}

 ## Candidate Q&A